-Christina "Dina" or "Diana" (Fegely) Pilgert was born on Oct.
+Christina "Dina" (Fegely) Pilgert -- sometimes also known as "Diana" -- was born on Oct.
 23, 1806, the daughter of Heinrich and Catharine (Gaumer) Fögle, also spelled "Fegely."
 She never learned to write.

-Their children were Willoughby Pilgert, Henry Edwin Pilgert, Isabella Wetzel, George M. Pilgert, Judith Pilgert, Reuben F. Pilgert, Rebecca Jacobs, James Pilgert, Anna C. Pilgert and Charles D. Pilgert.
+Their children were Willoughby Pilgert, Henry Edwin Pilgert, Isabella Wetzel, George Madison Pilgert, Judith Pilgert, Reuben F. Pilgert, Rebecca Jacobs, James Pilgert, Anna C. Pilgert and Charles D. Pilgert.

 George's occupation in 1850 and 1860 was recorded as "tailor" by the census taker.